ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-a-block-widget.md

 		const schema = this.editor.model.schema;

 		schema.register( 'simpleBox', {
-			// Behaves like a self-contained object (e.g. an image).
+			// Behaves like a self-contained block object (e.g. a block image)
-			isObject: true,

-			// Allow in places where other blocks are allowed (e.g. directly in the root).
+			// allowed in places where other blocks are allowed (e.g. directly in the root).
-			allowWhere: '$block'
+			inheritAllFrom: '$blockObject'
 		} );

 		schema.register( 'simpleBoxTitle', {